Scuba Diving

 Common Octopus (Octopus vulgaris)

-Possibly the smartest invertebrate in the ocean.
+Possibly the smartest invertebrate in the ocean and are part of the Cephalopod family.

 - Can change colour, texture, and shape in seconds